huseinz/primespiral/README.md

 ```
         ./primespiral size
 ```
- where `size` is an integer > 0
-        if `size` is not specified, then 540 will be used as default
+where `size` is an integer > 0 that corresponds to the pixel height and width of the spiral if `size` is not specified, then 540 will be used as default

 Dependencies : SFML > 2.0

-If SFML 2.0 is installed, then simply type `make` to compile.
+If SFML 2.0 is installed, then simply type `make` to build.